koczadly/jNano/README.md

 - [Additional tools and utilities](https://github.com/koczadly/jNano/wiki/Utilities)

 #### Creating a node object
-The following will define a node on localhost:7076.
+The following will define a node on localhost:7076 (default for the empty constructor).
 Other addresses and ports can be specified within the constructor.
 ```java
 RpcQueryNode node = new RpcQueryNode();
 ```